-Supreme Court blocks OxyContin maker’s bankruptcy deal that would shield Sackler family members
+Supreme Court blocks, for now, OxyContin maker bankruptcy deal that would shield Sacklers

-WASHINGTON (AP) — The Supreme Court on Thursday blocked a nationwide settlement with OxyContin maker Purdue Pharma that would shield members of the Sackler family who own the company from civil lawsuits over the toll of opioids.
+WASHINGTON (AP) — The Supreme Court on Thursday temporarily blocked a nationwide settlement with OxyContin maker Purdue Pharma that would shield members of the Sackler family who own the company from civil lawsuits over the toll of opioids.

 The justices agreed to a request from the Biden administration to put the brakes on an agreement reached last year with state and local governments.
 In addition, the high court will hear arguments before the end of the year over whether the settlement can proceed.